NIPT Frequently asked questions

-A non-invasive prenatal test (NIPT) is a blood test of the mother that predicts the chance of selected conditions being present in her developing baby.
+A non-invasive prenatal test (NIPT) is a blood test of the mother that estimates the chance of selected chromosome conditions being present in her developing baby.

 The main purpose of NIPT is to screen for three common chromosome conditions:

 These conditions are caused by the presence of three copies of a particular chromosome (“trisomy”) in every cell of the baby’s body rather than the usual two copies.
 Each of these conditions causes moderate to profound intellectual disability and is associated with major congenital malformations.
 The links above provide more information about each syndrome.
 The chance of a developing baby having one of these syndromes increases with the age of the mother; your doctor can provide you with advice about this.

 Assessment for these trisomies is the most accurate NIPT.

 Standard NIPT with optional assessment of sex chromosomes

 NIPT can also screen for abnormal numbers of sex chromosomes.
 Males usually have an X and a Y chromosome; females have two X chromosomes.
 On request from your doctor, NIPT can screen for the presence of more or less than two sex chromosomes for no additional charge.
 This includes screening for: